ChristianAlexander/gpt-slack/README.md

 - `groups:history`: Allow the bot to read threads to provide context to ChatGPT
 - `im:history`: Allow the bot to read threads to provide context to ChatGPT
 - `mpim:history`: Allow the bot to read threads to provide context to ChatGPT

+Additional required setup:

+- Configure the Slack app's event request URL to be `https://<deployed-app-url>/slack/events`
+- Add an event subscription for `app_mention` to the bot app under "event subscriptions" in Slack's developer portal

 ## Usage